-Michele Romanow net worth – CBC Dragons Den Entrepreneur
+Michele Romanow net worth of over £112 million (USD $150 million; CAD $187 million) – CBC Dragons Den Entrepreneur

 This article is about ‘Michele Romanow net worth’.
 I chose the ‘net-worth’ subject again, as a number of people are interested in entrepreneurs-net-worth.